 - SAVE MONEY because you won’t be paying the movers to shlep items you no longer need, cutting costs for packing materials and labor.

-- SAVE TIME because there will be less things to unpack and put away.
+- SAVE TIME because there will be fewer things to unpack and put away.

 DO KEEP THINGS THAT SPARK JOY.
 I suggest using Marie Kondo’s method of “Does this spark joy?”
 If you like it and use it then keep it.
 Nobody ever said to throw out that ratty old concert t-shirt because you haven’t worn it in a year.
 If it gives you fond memories then keep it.

 DON’T KEEP THINGS YOU NEVER USE.
-After months of being home during a global pandemic and economic crisis, you should have a good idea of what you wear / don’t wear/ use/ don’t use / like /don’t like.
+After months of being home during a global pandemic and economic crisis, you should have a good idea of what you wear/don’t wear/ use/ don’t use / like /don’t like.
 If you aren’t already using it, chances are you won’t.
 I’m sure there are exceptions to the rule (like any) but the “I might use it someday” moment has arrived.
-If you haven’t used it, just because you acquired it doesn’t meant you need to keep it for posterity.
+If you haven’t used it, just because you acquired it doesn’t mean you need to keep it for posterity.

 DO HAVE COLORED DUCT TAPE OR COLORED STICKERS.
 Denote rooms by COLOR-CODING.
-For example, all boxes going to the kitchen will be color-coded with a yellow piece of tape or sticker, blue for master bedroom, green for living room, etc. There are some great visual as well as other packing tips on ONECRAZYHOUSE called Moving Tips to Keep You From Going Insane.
+For example, all boxes going to the kitchen will be color-coded with a yellow piece of tape or sticker, blue for the master bedroom, green for the living room, etc. There are some great visuals as well as other packing tips on ONECRAZYHOUSE called Moving Tips to Keep You From Going Insane.